 - The file owner must be a member of the destination shared drive.

 - Users need Contributor, Content manager, or Manager access in the destination shared drive.
 For details, see Shared drives access levels.

 - The permissions that your users need might conflict with other sharing settings you set up.
-For details, review Set Drive user's sharing permissions.
+For details, see Set Drive user's sharing permissions.

 Let users move files from My drive or shared drives to other shared drives